joggrdocs/support/docs/welcome-to-joggr.md

 2. Sign-Up

-To onboard, go to [app.joggr.io](app.joggr.io) and follow the instructions.
+To onboard, go to [app.joggr.io](app.joggr.io) and follow the instructions to install our GitHub app and sign-up.
 This should take **\~3-5 minutes**.
 If you're having any trouble, please reach out to us on your company's Slack channel or email our CEO Seth at <seth@joggr.io>.

 Once, you completed the onboarding, check out our video tutorials that will help you get started with importing existing documentation, creating documentation, and organizing documentation on Joggr.